Cleft lip and palate treatmentKeywords:

 We begin providing advice and assistance for cleft lip/palate in the very first contact while agreeing on a first visit.

 For the first visit, you will be invited to Ward Avaruus in the New Children’s Hospital when the infant is 3–4 weeks old.
-You will meet a plastic surgeon, an ear specialist and a nurse.
+There you will meet a plastic surgeon, an ear specialist and a nurse.
 We will give you information about cleft lip/palate, explain the treatment and give practical instructions for future treatment periods.
 We also introduce you to the environment where the child will be treated.
 You will receive ‘your child’s folder’, an information package on the treatment given for the type of cleft condition which your child has.
 We recommend you allow two hours for the first visit.

 On Ward Avaruus at New Children's Hospital, we treat musculoskeletal disorders and injuries, neurological and neurosurgical patients, and patients with…